 3. Start a conversation

 If your child has done something wrong, the first thing you should do is start a conversation with them.
-Create an environment where they feel safe to discuss with you, so they feel they are allowed to learn from mistakes without the fear of being judged.
+Give them complete attention and create an environment where they feel safe to discuss anything with you, so they can learn from mistakes without the fear of being judged.
 This is the best way you can offer them advice on the correct course of action.

 If your child is worried about you losing your temper, they will freeze and not be open to accepting guidance from you.
 If your temper flares up, it is never too late to apologize – children learn from your mistakes and repairs, too!